GCX-HCI/grandcentrix-actions-validator/README.md

 ## Prerequisites

+Currently this Action only runs on Linux runners (e.g. "ubuntu-latest").

-The following things on your GitHub runner are assumed to be installed - if not this might crash ingracefully
+The following things on your Linux runner are assumed to be installed - if not this might crash ingracefully
 - git
 - NodeJS 12 or better